 - 3/4 ounce key lime juice, freshly squeezed

 Add the vodka, coconut milk, simple syrup and key lime juice into a shaker with ice and shake until well-chilled.

-Strain into a chilled rocks glass over fresh ice cubes.
+Strain into a chilled rocks glass over fresh ice.

 Garnish with 2 sprigs of cilantro.